YOHANNES-cmd/AirBnB_clone/README.md

 ## Project Description

-**First step: Write a command interpreter to manage your AirBnB objects.**
 This is the first step towards building a full web application: the **AirBnB clone**.
 This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration...

 Each task is linked and will help you to: